 Next, gaining hands-on experience with the specific HRIS system used by an organization can really kickstart your journey toward mastering the role.

-Any certification programs that validate your proficiency with HRIS systems can be the icing on the cake, setting you apart from other potential HRIS analysts in the job market.
+Any certification or training programs that validate your proficiency with HRIS systems can be the icing on the cake, setting you apart from other potential HRIS analysts in the job market.

 HRIS analyst courses and certifications